-The Panasonic Lumix DMC-GX7 and the Olympus PEN E-P1 are two enthusiast cameras that were revealed to the public, respectively, in August 2013 and June 2009.
+The Panasonic Lumix DMC-GX7 and the Olympus PEN E-P1 are two enthusiast cameras that were announced, respectively, in August 2013 and June 2009.
 Both the GX7 and the E-P1 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Olympus provides 12.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Olympus provides 12.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic GX7 vs Olympus E-P1

-An illustration of the physical size and weight of the Panasonic GX7 and the Olympus E-P1 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GX7 – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Panasonic GX7 and the Olympus E-P1 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the GX7 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-P1 is somewhat smaller (3 percent) than the Panasonic GX7.
 Moreover, the E-P1 is markedly lighter (12 percent) than the GX7.
 In this context, it is worth noting that neither the GX7 nor the E-P1 are weather-sealed.